JairunDiemert/Connect-M-Computer-Game/README.md

 - **Connect M (M):** Determines how many disks in a row (horizontally, vertically, or diagonally) are required to win.
 Increasing M makes it harder to achieve a win.
 - **First Move Flag (H):** Sets who starts the game. `1` means the human moves first; `0` means the computer starts.
 - **Search Depth:** Currently, the search depth for the alpha-beta pruning is hardcoded in `main.py` as 4.
 Adjusting the depth can trade off between computation time and the quality of the computer’s move:
     - A higher depth may result in a stronger computer opponent but will slow down move selection.
     - A lower depth speeds up the game but may lead to suboptimal moves.

+## Testing

+The project includes a comprehensive test suite in `test.py` that covers:
+- **Game Logic Tests:** Validates move validation, win/draw detection, heuristic evaluation, and alpha-beta search.
+- **CLI Tests:** Simulates command-line invocations to ensure proper error handling for invalid inputs.
+- **Computer-vs.-Computer Simulations:** Runs multiple simulated games where the computer plays against itself.
+This helps analyze whether the game always ends in a draw, or if a win can be forced under certain circumstances.

+To run the tests, execute:

 ```
+python3 test.py
+```

 Enjoy the game!
-```